microsoft/hlsl-specs/proposals/NNNN-expanded-comparison-sampling.md

 ### Execution Testing

-Since there is no defined equation to determine which mip level an implementation should use, the best approach is to compare the results of different operations involving mip levels to ensure that they are consistent.
+Since there is no defined equation to determine which MIP level an implementation should use, the best approach is to compare the results of different operations involving MIP levels to ensure that they are consistent.

-To test `CalculateLevelOfDetail*` methods, use a texture with sentinel values in each mip level and ensure that the mip level returned by CalculateLevelOfDetail matches the behavior of the original SampleCmp operation by providing the sentinel value of the mip level CalculateLevelOfDetail* made you expect and making sure that it matches.
+To test `CalculateLevelOfDetail*` methods for each supported shader stage, first fill each MIP level of a texture with a single sentinel value matching the MIP level.
+Then use `CalculateLevelOfDetail` to calculate the expected MIP level.
+Finally, use `SampleCmp` with the comparison sampler with comparison mode equal and the comparison value set to the calculated MIP level to determine if the calculated value matches the sentinal values in the texture.
+Return the result of the comparison sample.
+It should be 1 if the calculated level was correct.
-This will ensure that CalculateLevelOfDetail correctly returns the mip value that sample would have used.
+This will ensure that CalculateLevelOfDetail correctly returns the MIP value that sample would have used.
-Ensure as well that `CalculateLevelOfDetail` clamps the mip result and `CalculateLevelOfDetailUnclamped` does not.
+Ensure as well that `CalculateLevelOfDetail` clamps the MIP result and `CalculateLevelOfDetailUnclamped` does not.

 Given the nature of SampleCmp operations, the tests will have to be performed